Unsupervised Learning of Unbiased Visual Representations: Related works

 \subsection{Unsupervised approaches}

 Increasing in complexity, we consider as unsupervised approaches those methods which do not \emph{i)} require explicit bias information \emph{ii)} use prior knowledge to design specific architectures.
 In this setting, building a bias-capturing model is a more difficult task, as it should rely on more general assumptions.
-For example, Nam~\emph{et~al.} propose technique named Learning from Failure (LfF).
-They exploit the training dynamics: a bias-capturing model is trained with a focus on \emph{easier} samples, using the Generalized Cross-Entropy~\cite{zhang2018gce} (GCE) loss, which are assumed to be aligned with the bias, while a debiased network is trained emphasizing samples which the bias-capturing model struggles to learn.
-These assumptions they make are especially relevant for our work, as U-EnD also leverages the training dynamics for building the bias-capturing model.
-Similar assumptions are also made by Luo~\emph{et~al.}~\cite{luo2022pseudo} where GCE is also used for dealing with biases in a medical setting using Chest X-Ray images.
-Ji~\emph{et al.}~\cite{ji2019invariant} propose an unsupervised clustering methods which is able to learn representations invariant to some unknown or ``distractor'' classes in the data, by employing over-clustering.
-Altough not strictly for debiasing purposes, another clustering-based technique is proposed by Gansbeke~\emph{et~al.}~\cite{van2020scan}: they employ a two-step approach for unsupervised learning of representations, where they mine the dataset to obtain pseudo-labels based on neighbours clusters.
+Ji \emph{et al.}~\cite{ji2019invariant} propose an unsupervised clustering method that can learn representations invariant to some unknown or ``distractor'' classes in the data, by employing over-clustering.
+Although not strictly for debiasing purposes, another clustering-based technique is proposed by~\cite{van2020scan}: they employ a two-step approach for unsupervised learning of representations, where they mine the dataset to obtain pseudo-labels based on neighbor clusters.
 This approach is also closely related to our work.
+A very similar and recently proposed approach can be found in~\cite{nam2022ssa} with SSA: similarly to this work, the authors propose to assign pseudo-labels based on biased clusters.
+However, different from our proposed method, they still require a smaller set with bias annotations.
+Nam \emph{et al.}~\cite{nam2020learning} proposes a technique named Learning from Failure (LfF).
+They exploit the training dynamics: a bias-capturing model is trained with a focus on \emph{easier} samples, using the Generalized Cross-Entropy (GCE) loss proposed by~\cite{zhang2018gce}, which is assumed to be aligned with the bias, while a debiased network is trained emphasizing samples which the bias-capturing model struggles to learn.
+These assumptions they make are especially relevant to our work, as U-EnD also leverages the training dynamics for building the bias-capturing model.
+Similar assumptions are also made by~\cite{luo2022pseudo} where GCE is also used for dealing with biases in a medical setting using Chest X-ray images. \addedrev{More recently, Zhang~\emph{et~al}~\cite{zhang2023learning} propose an unsupervised approach that leverages samples near the decision boundary (i.e. bias-aligned or bias-conflicting samples) to correct the model's prediction.} \addedrev{In~\cite{zhang2024poisoning}, authors propose a data poisoning approach to ultimately emphasize the weights of bias-conflicting samples, to prevent the model from learning spurious correlations.} \addedrev{Another approach is represented by~\cite{Wang_2024_CVPR}, where a method based on Neural Collapse~\cite{papyan2020prevalence} is used to prevent models from learning simple shortcuts, focusing more on true correlations in the data.}